 For directions on submitting a request for a late schedule change, see the Request for Exceptional Change of Class Schedule.

-Note: All late class schedule change requests must be made before the last weekday of finals – requests made after that time will not be considered.
+Note: All late class schedule change requests must be made before the last day of RRR week – requests made after that time will not be considered.